FusedKush/typescript-toolkit/README.md

 ### ...as a Collection of Code Snippets
 The primary intention of the TypeScript Toolkit is to serve as a collection of versatile and high-quality TypeScript and JavaScript code snippets.
-Each *tool* in the toolkit, such as `types/isAny`, contains two relevant folders:
+Each *tool* in the toolkit, such as `arrays/arrayify` or `types/baseTypes`, contains two relevant folders:
 - `/ts/`, which contains the *TypeScript* code snippets.
 - `/js/`, which contains the *JavaScript* code snippets.